 Adrian Evans, Director of Thames Festival Trust

-Boat Poets is supported by Tideway, City of London, Bennett’s Barges, Livett's Launches and MBNA Thames Clippers.
+A Thames Festival Trust talent development programme in collaboration with Roundhouse and National Poetry Library.
+Supported by Tideway, City of London, Bennett’s Barges, Livett's Launches and MBNA Thames Clippers.